 The Gospels describe Jesus' ministry including miraculous healings and other wonders like walking on water, multiplying bread, and commanding storms to cease all at once.
 Such extraordinary acts are just one part of the larger testimony in scripture that Jesus is indeed the promised Messiah and the Son of God.
 Critics will claim that there are insufficient historical grounds to believe such spectacular accounts, but the reality is that all the historical evidence points to the fact that Jesus really did perform miracles.
 Obviously, there are no videos or photographs of Jesus bringing about these signs and wonders.
 It is also true that giving blind men sight or turning water into wine are not the kind of events that leave behind archaeological remains for us to unearth.
 If we relied only on these kinds of evidence, however, we would know very little about anyone in ancient history.
-What we do find is exactly what we would expect to find if Jesus really was a miracle worker: a unanimous ancient testimony on the matter not only from those who revered Jesus but also from those who scorned Him.
+What we do find is exactly what we would expect to find if Jesus really was a miracle worker: a large body of unanimous, diverse, and widespread ancient testimony on the matter not only from those who revered Jesus but also from those who scorned Him.

 The Testimony of the Gospels